 Beach or tropical

-More than likely, this dress code can still take the form of a suit, but constructed of light, breathable fabrics and colors.
+More than likely, the dress code for a seaside shindig can still take the form of a suit.
+But suits constructed of light, breathable fabrics and colors are a shore thing when considering your beach wedding attire.
 Are the temperatures high without shade?
 Ditch the blazer and wear a linen collared shirt in a statement print, like a bold summer floral.
 Add footwear that you can rock sockless, or go barefoot, as sand doesn’t mix well with dress shoes.

 Many weddings have themes that present a unique dress code.
 In our current times, virtual weddings may fall within this category.
 Review the invite to better understand whether it includes a specific dress code or instead opts for an “anything goes” type of celebration.